 Formatting Tips and Ideas for Family Yearbooks

-Gather all the photos you want to include in the family photo book, then choose a layout based around those images.
+Gather all the photos you want to include in the family photo book, then choose a layout based on those images.

 Family Yearbook Sorting Suggestions